terminusdb/terminusdb-docs/md/reference/reference-document-interface.md

 Where resource path is the usual strings like `admin/foo` for database foo, or `_system` for the system graph, or `admin/foo/_meta` for the metadata graph of the foo database, etc.

 The documents to be submitted are given as post data.
 Multiple documents can be specified at once, either as a stream of JSON objects, or as a JSON list containing the documents to be replaced.
-If a document is specified that does not exist in the database, an error is returned unless `create` is set to `true` in which case it is inserted.
+If a document is specified that does not exist in the database, an error is returned.

 ### Parameters